Kiira Riihijärvi

 Kiira Riihijärvi (born 29 April 1997) is a Finnish professional golfer.
-In 2022, she won the Ann Arbor's Road to the LPGA on the Epson Tour, and finished 4th on the money list to graduate to the LPGA Tour.
+In 2022, she won Ann Arbor's Road to the LPGA on the Epson Tour, and finished 4th on the money list to graduate to the LPGA Tour.

 Amateur career

 Riihijärvi was raised in Oulu, Finland and attended Darlington School in Rome, Georgia, graduating in 2016.
-She attended University of Tampa between 2016 and 2021.
+She attended the University of Tampa between 2016 and 2021.
 Playing golf with the Tampa Spartans women's golf team, she was named All-American four times and won 12 events.
 She was Sunshine State Conference Player of the Year as a junior, and NCAA Division II Player of the Year as a senior.

 Riihijärvi represented Finland at the 2018 Espirito Santo Trophy, and several times at the European Ladies' Team Championship.
 She won the Finnish Amateur Championship in 2019 and 2020.

 She finished 28th at the 2021 Augusta National Women's Amateur, and her highest World Amateur Golf Ranking was #18.